England’s Euro 2024 squad: Who’s on the plane and who will miss out?

 Harry Maguire

 The Manchester United defender is one of Southgate’s most trusted players and he remains the most likely partner for Stones at Euro 2024, in what will be their fourth tournament together.
-A lack of playing time for his club had brought scepticism from fans and the media about his role this summer, but Maguire re-established himself in Erik ten Hag’s first team.
+A lack of playing time for his club had brought scepticism from fans and the media about his role this summer, but Maguire re-established himself in Erik ten Hag’s first team, and a calf injury is not expected to deny him a place on the plane.

 Kyle Walker